NeoExtended/gym-gathering/README.md

 By default, observations are encoded as a single-channel image which has the size of the selected maze.
 The image represents a binary encoding of the position of each particle (positions containing particles will have a value of 255).

-Environments with random goal positions will add a second image channel, encoding the position of the goal.
+Environments with random goal positions will add a second image channel, encoding the position of the goal using a circle with a dot at the center.
 Additionally, environments which also randomize the shape of the maze will provide a third image channel which contains the shape of the current maze.

 ### Rewards